 There has been ongoing confusion about whether Serengeti is in Tanzania or Kenya.
-The Answer is yes or no, depending on whether you are referring to the park itself or the Ecosystem in general.
+The Answer is yes or no, depending on whether you are referring to the park itself or the ecosystem in general.

-The Serengeti ecosystem consists of Serengeti National Park, the Ngorongoro Conservation Area, the Maasai Mara and Grumeti National Reserves, the Maswa Reserve and the controlled areas of Ikorongo and Loliondo.
+The Serengeti ecosystem consists of Serengeti National Park, the Ngorongoro Conservation Area, the Maasai Mara and Grumeti National Reserves, the Maswa Reserve, and the controlled areas of Ikorongo and Loliondo.

 The Serengeti ecosystem is a collection of protected areas and community land hosting one of the largest mammal migration in the world.
-Every year, wildebeest, zebras and gazelles migrate from the Ngorongoro through Serengeti National Park and head north towards the Masai Mara reserve in Kenya.
+Every year, wildebeest, zebras, and gazelles migrate from the Ngorongoro through Serengeti National Park and head north towards the Masai Mara reserve in Kenya.

-It's a sight to behold for many tourists visiting the park.
+It is a sight to behold for many tourists visiting the park.
 We offer the best seat in the house to enjoy the great migration.

 You can take guided nature walks in some parts of the park.
 You won't get as much wildlife viewing on a walk in comparison to an actual Safari.
 On the upside, you do get to be up close to the plants, trees, and smaller animals.